 Do you have a boat and looking to set sail?
 Want to fish or swim?
 How about waterskiing or jet skiing?
 OKC has some great lakes to do all that and more.
 Lake Hefner is known for sailing, and Lake Overholser is a favorite among jet-skiers and boaters.
 Try Lake Draper if you want to waterski, and Lake Arcadia is your choice if you are looking for a day of swimming.
 View our guide to navigating the great outdoors in Oklahoma City.

 Frontier City’s Wild West Water Works

 An obvious choice for an all-day, cool-off spot is Hurricane Harbor—Oklahoma’s largest water adventure park featuring more than 30 rides, slides, pools and activities.
 From tall slides and tubing to a relaxing lazy river, Hurricane Harbor is filled with activities that the whole family can enjoy.
-Get your annual pass before July 1 to save big!
+Get an annual pass to save big!

 Scissortail Park Sprayground

 Pack a picnic lunch and head out to Scissortail Park on a sunny summer day and explore the many outdoor activities.
 Providing a much-needed break from the heat, the sprayground is located on the northeast side of the park.
 The extra-large jets are sure to cool you off in no time!

 Now, grab your towel, lather on some sunscreen and go experience some sprayground joy!